PleaseStateTheNatureOfYourInquiry/GeneralTools/README.md

   sys.path.append ('/SomeWhereOnYourMachine/GeneralTools/PyQtInformationDialog')
   ```

-In the .zprofile file on a MAC it means adding the following lines:
+If you run Python straight from the command line, then on a Mac you need to add the following lines to .zprofile (or .bashrc or similar):

 ```
 export PYTHONPATH="/SomeWhereOnYourMachine/GeneralTools/DataTools:$PYTHONPATH"